 13 Jun Being single is a state of mind

-For some people, it’s a lonely, miserable existence to get through until they get into their next relationship.
+For some people, being single is a lonely, miserable existence to get through until they get into their next relationship.

 For others, they’re exactly where they want to be with all the freedom in the world and with no one to answer to.

-For anyone who hasn’t been single in a while, they may not remember what it feels like to not have to call and report where you are, what you’re doing, and what time you’re going to be home.
+If you haven’t been single in a while, you may not remember what it feels like to not have to call and report where you are, what you’re doing, and what time you’re going to be home.

 As a single person, you can change your mind at a moment’s notice and do something else entirely.
 You have no one to answer to.